Cart 0

 AN.jpg

-The Giantess Speaks is currently in the research and development stage.
-A long-term endeavour, the project will eventually be realised in a number of connected creative and academic outcomes over the coming years.
-These include the collation of an ethnographic research archive incorporating research interview extracts and other collected ephemera derived from size community spaces — which the Wellcome Collection have agreed to accept into their library archives upon project completion — and a one-woman stage show.
+The Giantess Speaks has been devised as a long-term endeavour, which will be realised across a number of connected creative and academic outcomes over the coming years.
+These include the collation of an ethnographic archive incorporating research interview extracts and other collected ephemera derived from size community spaces — which the Bishopsgate Institute have agreed to accept into their Kink, Fetish, and Alternative Sexualities archive — as well as a series of panel talks, exhibitions, short performances, and a longer one-woman stage show.
 It will conclude completely in 2028 with the publication of a book featuring an original piece of long-form fiction, interview extracts, academic essays, and original graphic artworks.

 PERFORMANCES